GaryAsher/challenge-run-site/_games/hollow-knight.md

 challenges_data:
   - slug: hitless
     label: "Hitless"
     description: "Complete the run without taking any hits.
-In Hollow Knight, Baldur Shell blocking counts as a hit."
+In Hollow Knight, Baldur Shell blocking and activating Carefree Melody counts as a hit."
   - slug: damageless
     label: "Damageless"
-    description: "Complete the run without losing any masks (health).
-Focus healing is allowed."
+    description: "Complete the run without losing any masks."
   - slug: deathless
     label: "Deathless"
     description: "Complete the run without dying.
 Shade must not be created at any point."